kayleorantes/61040-portfolio/assignments/assignment3.md

 *In the first sync (called generate), the Request.shortenUrl action in the when clause includes the shortUrlBase argument but not the targetUrl argument.
 In the second sync (called register) both appear.
 Why is this?*
 <br>
 <br>
 The first sync only needs shortUrlBase because it’s about nonce generation and the targetUrl isn’t necessary yet since it only matters later when registering.
-The second sync needs both since registration ties the generated nonce to a specific target.
+The second sync needs both to appear since registration ties the generated nonce to a specific target.
 <br>
 <br>
 <br>